Yellow Squash & Chickpea Curry

 - Once cooked, remove the lid and, using a fork, mash about 6-8 pieces of squash in the pot.
 Once mashed, stir the curry well, the mashed squash will help to thicken up the curry.

-- Keep lid removed and simmer for an additional 5 minutes to help reduce the liquid and thicken the curry further.
+- Keep lid removed and simmer for an additional 5 minutes to help reduce the liquid and thicken the chickpea curry further.
 Stir to encourage it as needed.

 - Once cooked, sprinkle in fresh coriander, stir to combine, and season with additional sea salt to taste.